 - Elements for ESD protection should be placed on all pins that are accessible from the outside and should be placed close to the accessible area.
-For example a voltage supression diode (e.g. WE-TVS product family) should be implemented near the USB connector for ESD protection. - ESD protection for the antenna connection must be chosen such as to have a minimum effect on the RF signal.
-For example, a protection diode with low capacitance (e.g. WE-VE femtoF product family) connecting the RF-line to ground give good results. - ESD protection device should be placed on the pins that may influence the module's operation.
+For example a voltage supression diode (e.g. WE-TVS product family) should be implemented near the USB connector for ESD protection. - ESD protection device should be placed on the pins that may influence the module's operation.
 For example, an accidental trigger on the ON_OFF and /RESET may cause a module reset.
-It could be avoided by placing 1nF blocking capacitor.
+In the reference design it is avoided by placing 1nF blocking capacitor.